Derivation of generalized Einstein's equations of gravitation in inertial systems based on a sink flow model of particles: Construction of a tensorial potential in inertial coordinate systems

-The existence of the $\Omega(1)$ substratum allows us to introduce the following definition of inertial reference frames.
+The existence of the $\Omega(1)$ substratum allows us to introduce the following definition of inertial coordinate systems.

-\begin{definition_my} If a coordinates system $S$ is static or moving with a constant velocity relative to the reference frame $S_{\Omega(1)}$, then, we call such a coordinates system as an inertial reference frame. \end{definition_my}
+\begin{definition_my} If a coordinates system $S$ is static or moving with a constant velocity relative to the reference frame $S_{\Omega(1)}$, then, we call such a coordinates system as an inertial coordinate system. \end{definition_my}

-The field equations \ (\ref{field 500-5755}) and Eqs.\ (\ref{field 500-5900}) are valid in the reference frame $S_{\Omega(1)}$.
+The field equations Eqs.\ (\ref{field 500-5755}) and Eqs.\ (\ref{field 500-5900}) are valid in the reference frame $S_{\Omega(1)}$.
 We will explore the possibility of constructing a tensorial potential in an arbitrary inertial system $S'$.
-In an inertial reference frame $S$, an arbitrary event is characterized by the four spacetime coordinates $(t, x, y, z)$.
+In an inertial coordinate system $S$, an arbitrary event is characterized by the four space-time coordinates $(t, x, y, z)$.
 In an inertial system $S'$, this event is characterized by four other coordinates $(t', x', y', z')$.
 We assume that the origins of the Cartesian coordinates in the two inertial systems $S$ and $S'$ coincide at the time $t=t'=0$.
-Then, the connections between these spacetime coordinates are given by a homogeneous linear transformation keeping the quantity $s^{2}=c^{2}t^{2}-x^{2}-y^{2}-z^{2}$ invariant, i.e., (\cite{MollerC1972}, p.\ 90)
+Then, the connections between these space-time coordinates are given by a homogeneous linear transformation keeping the quantity $s^{2}=c^{2}t^{2}-x^{2}-y^{2}-z^{2}$ invariant, i.e., (\cite{MollerC1955}, p.\ 92)